conventic/soliditea/README.md

-# ceylon
+# soliditea

-Review and audit smart contracts with AI. ceylon is a tool designed to assist
+Review and audit smart contracts with AI. soliditea is a tool designed to assist
 in the smart contract development process.
 It leverages AI for reviewing and
 auditing Solidity contracts.
 This tool integrates with existing development
 workflows, offering insights into potential vulnerabilities and suggesting